deanwampler/spark-scala-tutorial/tutorial/src/index.md

 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
 * **Joins7:** Spark supports SQL-style joins and this exercise provides a simple example.
 * **SparkStreaming8:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved.
 See below.
-* **SparkSQL9:** An "alpha" feature of Spark 1.0.0 is an integrated SQL query library that is based on a new query planner called Catalyst.
-The plan is to replace the Shark (Hive) query planner with Catalyst.
-For now, SparkSQL provides an API for running SQL queries over RDDs and seamless interoperation with Hive/Shark tables.
-* **Shark10:** We'll briefly look at Shark, a port of the MapReduce-based [Hive](http://hive.apache.org) SQL query tool to Spark.
-* **MLlib11:** One of the early uses for Spark was machine learning (ML) applications.
-It's not an extensive library, but it's growing fast.
-For example, the [Mahout](http://mahout.apache.org) project is planning to port its MapReduce algorithsm to Spark.
-This exercise looks at a representative ML problem.
-* **GraphX12:** Our last exercise explores the Spark graph library GraphX.

 Let's examine these exercises in more detail...